auth0/docs/articles/architecture-scenarios/application/server-api.md

 #### Check the Client permissions

-Now we have secured our API’s endpoint with an access token but we still haven’t ensured that the process calling the API has indeed the rights to post a new timesheet entry.
+Now we have secured our API's endpoint with an access token but we still haven't ensured that the process calling the API has indeed the rights to post a new timesheet entry.

 As discussed earlier in this doc, each access token may include a list of the permissions that have been granted to the client.
 These permissions are defined using the scope request parameter.
 For more information on how to configure this refer to the [Configure the Scopes](#configure-the-scopes) paragraph.